eejji/LTD-Conformer-Speech-Depression-Detection/README.md

-# LTD-Conformer-Speech-Depression-Detection
+# LTD-Conformer: Speech Depression Detection with Speaking and Listening Perspectives
-LTD-Conformer model with Speaking and Listening Perspectives - CBMS 2025
+CBMS 2025